seobando/UDACITY_DE/4_data_lake/readme.md

 # PROJECT - DATA LAKE

+The technologies learning in this project were Spark developing ETLs and S3 for storage as a Data Lake.

 ## PURPOSE

 This is the fourth udacity nanodegree project, which consists of developing a datalake for a music streaming startup called Sparkify.
 The objective is to take the input data sets and through a series of ETLs convert them into a fact table and a series of dimensional tables to obtain the star shape schema required to implement the analytics required by the Sparkify team.